a77lic7ion/IsoForge/readme.md

 ### Key Services Breakdown

 -   `geminiService.ts`: Handles all communication with the Google Gemini API for both generating new images and performing inpainting edits.
+-   `comfyuiService.ts`: Integrates with a local ComfyUI instance via its WebSocket and HTTP API for generation and inpainting.
--   `godotExportService.ts`: Contains the logic for generating the Godot-specific `.tres` and `.import` file content, creating `.zip` archives, and triggering file downloads.
+-   `godotExportService.ts`: Contains the logic for generating the Godot-specific `.tscn` and `.import` file content, creating `.zip` archives, and triggering file downloads.
--   `storageService.ts`: Manages saving and loading the user's "Session" and "Library" assets to and from the browser's local storage.
+-   `storageService.ts`: Manages saving and loading all user projects and the global session to and from the browser's **IndexedDB**.